-The option to bank sperm should be discussed as soon as possible after the cancer diagnosis because it is best to collect semen before treatment begins.
-Usually it is considered safe to collect sperm samples during the first week of chemotherapy or radiation treatments.
-Although chemotherapy or radiation can damage the genetic material in developing sperm, the mature sperm found in a man’s semen are resistant to damage.
+It’s usually safe to collect sperm samples during your first week of chemotherapy or radiation treatments.
+Chemotherapy and radiation may damage the genetic material in your developing sperm, but your mature sperm are resistant to damage.

 Will banking sperm delay my medical treatment?

 No, banking your sperm won’t delay the start of your medical treatment.

 Your testicles constantly produce sperm.
 However, it takes time to build up (replenish) your sperm cell levels after each ejaculation.
 It’s best to collect a sample at least 48 hours after your last sexual activity (masturbation or intercourse) to have the greatest sperm cell level.

 You may have to collect several samples.
 Your healthcare provider will collect other samples after another 48 hours of abstinence.
 However, if your treatment schedule doesn’t allow that much time, waiting 24 hours between collections is often enough.

 Sperm banking is common.
 Healthcare providers first preserved semen in dry ice in 1953 and later used it to conceive a human baby.
 They used liquid nitrogen to preserve semen samples starting in 1963.

 Before you bank your sperm, your healthcare provider will test you for sexually transmitted diseases and infections (STDs and STIs), including syphilis, hepatitis B, hepatitis C and HIV and AIDS.
 They’ll likely use a blood test.

 During a blood test, your healthcare provider will use a thin needle (21 gauge, slightly smaller than a standard earring) to withdraw a small amount of blood from a vein in your arm.
 It’s not usually painful, but you’ll feel a slight pinch as the needle goes through your skin.